Check your onions again: FDA announces more recalls - NewsBreak

 Check your onions again: FDA announces more recalls

 The company imported the onions from Chihuahua, Mexico, and distributed them to restaurants and grocery stores throughout the United States.
 ProSource said the possibly tainted onions were last imported Aug.
-27, but because of the vegetable’s long shelf life they may still be on shelves.Check your onions now: CDC identifies cause of massive salmonella outbreak
+27, but because of the vegetable’s long shelf life they may still be on shelves.Deadly bacterial infection linked to room spray sold at Walmart

 Now, two more recalls have been announced involving onions.
 The FDA is urging people to throw out any onions from HelloFresh and EveryPlate received July 7 through Sep.
 8. The companies say they have been informed by one of their suppliers that they’re voluntarily recalling onions due to potential salmonella.